What’s Organic Waste?

 - Tissues and paper towel

 - Feathers, human and animal hair

 - Tea bags and coffee grinds

 What Can’t Go in the Green Lidded Bin?

 - Gravel or Dirt

-- Large logs
+- Large branches or logs

 - Fencing material